hostmobility/documentation/docs/interfaces/hmx/Automotive Ethernet Setup Guide.md

+---
-# Automotive Ethernet (100BASE-T1 / 1000BASE-T1) Setup Guide
+title: HMX Automotive Ethernet
+tags:
+  - HMX
+  - Automotive
+  - Ethernet
+---
 ## Overview
 This document explains how to configure the automotive ethernet ports on the HMX.
 The Automotive Ethernet (T1) in: